 The proposed Project includes an extensive network of fluid conveyance pipelines to implement the remediation system, the vast majority of which would be located underground in subsurface trenches.
 The Aboveground Pipeline Infrastructure Alternative would place piping aboveground in three upland segments east and west of the IM-3 Facility, instead of belowground.
 The preference for aboveground pipelines was presented to DTSC and DOI from Interested Tribes who explained that further subterranean intrusion into the land resulting from belowground pipelines was objectionable.
 Accordingly, the intent of this alternative is to reduce the amount of overall ground disturbance and subsurface excavation.
-The Final Remedy Design includes approximately 43,200 linear feet of trenches for fluid conveyance piping (about 8.2 miles) with most of the conveyance piping placed belowground in trenches.
-The Aboveground Pipeline Infrastructure Alternative would include 4,800 linear feet of aboveground fluid conveyance piping and 800 linear feet of underground trenching (less than 1 mile) which is substantially less trenching than the 43,200 linear feet of underground trenching that would be required by the proposed Project.
+The Final Remedy Design includes approximately 43,200 linear feet of trenches for fluid conveyance piping (about 8.2 miles) and the Future Activity Allowance includes 10,800 linear feet for a total of approximately 54,000 linear feet (10.3 miles) with most of the conveyance piping placed belowground in trenches.
+The Aboveground Pipeline Infrastructure Alternative would include the same pipeline alignments as the Proposed Project, except that 4,800 linear feet of aboveground fluid conveyance piping and which requires 800 linear feet of underground trenching (less than 1 mile) would be installed.
+This would which is substantially less reduce underground trenching than the 43,200 by 1,869 linear feet of underground trenching that would be required by the proposed Project.
 All other wells/boreholes, and Project infrastructure would be located in the same locations as described in the proposed Project.
 While overall ground disturbance and subsurface excavation would be achieved, increased worker safety risks and maintenance requirements, and potentially increased impacts on wildlife movement corridors and linkages, could result.